-The generation of wear debris has been recognized as one of the major causes of failure in total joint replacements.
-In most total joint replacements, one of the bearing surfaces consists of a hard, very smooth metal or ceramic material, while the other surface is made of UHMWPE.
-Wear particles generated from UHMWPE during sliding are released into the surrounding tissues, causing adverse cellular reactions that can lead to bone resorption and loosening.
-Thus, reducing the volume and number of UHMWPE wear particles is critical to improving the long-term clinical performance of total artificial joints.
+The generation of wear debris has been identified as a major cause of failure in total joint replacements.
+In most of these systems, one of the bearing surfaces is made of a hard, extremely smooth metal or ceramic material, while the other surface consists of UHMWPE.
+Wear particles generated from UHMWPE during sliding can be released into the surrounding tissues, where they cause adverse cellular responses, potentially leading to bone resorption and implant loosening.
+Therefore, reducing the volume and number of UHMWPE wear particles is essential for improving the long-term clinical performance of total artificial joints.